Billboard Music Award for Top Country Album

 The Billboard Music Award winners for Top Country Album.
 Recipients include Garth Brooks, Tim McGraw, Jason Aldean, Chris Stapleton, Taylor Swift, and Carrie Underwood.
-The most recent winner was Taylor Swift, for Red (Taylor's Version).
+The most recent winner was Morgan Wallen, for One Thing at a Time.

 Winners and nominees

 Most wins and nominations

 The following individuals received two or more Top Country Album Awards:

 The following individuals received two or more Top Country Album nominations: